18kimn/revisiting-dubois/README.md

 work in, while the _production_ branch represents the deployed version of the site.

-The _paper_ branch of the site holds the text as submitted for my (Nathan Kim's) senior capstone final report in Statistics & Data Science, and some notes as were used in working on the project during the Fall of 2021.
+The _paper_ branch is created off of the _staging_ branch, and holds the text as submitted for my (Nathan Kim's) senior capstone final report in Statistics & Data Science, and some notes as were used in working on the project during the Fall of 2021.

+The idea in this branching structure is that there are several common resources that all three will share: this README, datasets, markdown files, and so on.
+However, they often won't require the exact same version -- the paper will probably be more academic or dry than the website, and the production and staging versions need to be kept separate to maintain work while keeping the site deployed and stable.

 ### Directory structure